-- Performance of the vSphere Web Client is also significantly influenced by the following factors: - The storage performance of the vCenter Inventory Service machine - The vCenter inventory size - The rate of operations (that is, tasks per hour) performed through vCenter - The number of vSphere Web Clients in use - The usage patterns of vSphere Web Client users
+- For optimal performance, make sure you provide the vSphere Web Client Server and the vCenter Inventory Service with sufficient CPU, memory, and storage resources for your deployment size and usage patterns.
+These resource requirements are listed in the 6.0 version of vSphere Installation and Setup (included as part of the vCenter Server requirements) and described during the installation process. - Performance of the vSphere Web Client is also significantly influenced by the following factors: - The storage performance of the vCenter Inventory Service system - The vCenter inventory size - The rate of operations (that is, tasks per hour) performed through vCenter

+- The number of vSphere Web Clients in use - The usage patterns of vSphere Web Client users

-Of these, the vCenter Inventory Service storage performance is the most significant.
-Storage performance can be measured using commonly available tools (PerfMon in Windows, top in Linux and esxtop in ESX, for example) to monitor average disk write latencies.
-If you consistently observe average latencies of more than 10ms, this suggests that storage resource limitations might be affecting performance.
+Of these factors, the vCenter Inventory Service storage performance is the most significant.
+Storage performance can be measured using commonly available tools (PerfMon in Windows, top or iostat in Linux, and esxtop in ESX, for example) to monitor average disk write latencies.
+Consistently observing average latencies of more than 10ms suggests that storage resource limitations might be affecting performance.